 Clinical Lab is equipped with all supplies needed to practice skills and care.

-The maximum class size is 20 students with a ratio not to exceed 10:1 for clinical or lab.
+For the Nursing Assistant course, the maximum class size is 20 students with a ratio not to exceed 10:1 for clinical or lab.

 Sparrow Healthcare Education, LLC does not discriminate against students or potential students on the basis of race, creed, color, national origin, sex, veteran or military status, sexual orientation, or the presence of any sensory, mental, or physical disability or the use of a trained guide dog or service animal by a person with a disability.
 Sparrow Healthcare Education, LLC acknowledges that information pertaining an applicant’s disability is voluntary and confidential, and will be made on an individual basis.
 If this information is presented, Sparrow Healthcare Education, LLC will reasonably attempt to provide an accommodation to overcome the effects of the limitation of the qualified applicant.
 All inquiries about the accommodations should be made to the Director upon registration of the program.
 To be qualified, an individual with a disability must meet the basic skill, education, training, and other eligibility of the program, and must be able to perform the essential functions of the program, either with or without reasonable accommodation; the employment and academic standards are the same for all individuals enrolled.